odicforcesounds/World_Challenge/tmp/business/Webmobril/TSD_01/readme.md

 - They don't show from where this idea comes, but this first idea have origin in the perspective that (me) would talk to companies to register their own employees into this challenge.
 For this, the fee is asked to companies administrators, not to their employees.
 Company already pay the fee for their employees, so employees don't need to pay more. (make sense?)

 ##  View Challenges

-• Users can view the listed challenges on the platform.
+1. Users can view the listed challenges on the platform.
-• Users can select the language of their challenge on the home screen for better clarity.
+2. Users can select the language of their challenge on the home screen for better clarity.
-Languages such as English, Deutsche, Español, Français, Português, Русский, हिन्दी, 中文, Ελληνικά ,עִ בְ רִ ית ,عربي ,日本語 , There will be different challenges available for users to choose between such as mentioned below
+3. Languages such as English, Deutsche, Español, Français, Português, Русский, हिन्दी, 中文, Ελληνικά ,עִ בְ רִ ית ,عربي ,日本語 ,
+4. There will be different challenges available for users to choose between such as mentioned below
-• Forgot Password
+5. Forgot Password
- Users will be able to reset their password on the application by clicking ‘Forgot Password’ link.
+- Users will be able to reset their password on the application by clicking
+6. Forgot Password’ link.
  User have to enter new & confirm new password and save in order to login on the platform.

 • Challenge Introduction